ballerina-platform/ballerina-distribution/examples/mysql-batch-execute-operation/mysql_batch_execute_operation.md

 # Batch execute

 This BBE demonstrates how to use the MySQL client to execute a batch of DDL/DML operations.

-Note that the MySQL database driver JAR should be defined in the `Ballerina.toml` file as a dependency.
+>**Note:** The MySQL database driver JAR should be defined in the `Ballerina.toml` file as a dependency.
-For a sample configuration and more information on the underlying module, see the [MySQL module](https://docs.central.ballerina.io/ballerinax/mysql/latest/).
 The MySQL connector uses database properties from MySQL version 8.0.13 onwards.
-Therefore, it is recommended to use a MySQL driver version greater than 8.0.13.<br><br>
+Therefore, it is recommended to use a MySQL driver version greater than 8.0.13.

+For a sample configuration and more information on the underlying module, see the [MySQL module](https://lib.ballerina.io/ballerinax/mysql/latest/).

 ::: code mysql_batch_execute_operation.bal :::